-If you spend any time on the internet you have undoubtedly seen the many posts, articles and lists of all of the must see locations, museums and monuments of Madrid.
-You’ve probably seen them all already or you’re planning on seeing the not so touristy side of the city (aren’t we all?)
+If you spend any time on the internet you have undoubtedly seen the many posts, articles and lists about the various bucket lists for Madrid!
+You’ve probably completed them all already or you’re planning on seeing the not so touristy side of the city (aren’t we all?)
 Well, Madrid is a city full of wonders, both large and small, obvious and not so obvious.
 So, get out your notes and mark these places down if you want to experience the typical – but not tooo typical – side of Madrid!

 1. Parque de El Capricho